MPS enhances border security and port gate capacity

 About APM Terminals

 APM Terminals operates one of the world’s most comprehensive port networks.
-We’re uniquely positioned to help both shipping line and landside customers grow their business and achieve better supply chain efficiency, flexibility and dependability.
-Our team of 21,000 industry professionals is focused on delivering the operational excellence and solutions businesses require to reach their potential.
-The 74 terminals in our global network are operated exclusively by APM Terminals or together with a joint venture partner.
+The 74 terminals in its global network are operated exclusively by APM Terminals or together with a joint venture partner.
 This equates to handling around 250 vessel calls per day and 40 million TEUs per year.
 APM Terminals is part of A.P.
 Moller -Maersk.

 Другие новости по темам: APM Terminals